 A reported 55% of children under 14 who drowned in boating accidents were not wearing life jackets.
 85% of all boating-related drowning could have been prevented if the victims had been wearing a life jacket.
 Always wear a U.S. Coast Guard-approved personal floatation device (PFD) around oceans, rivers, lakes or when participating in water sports.
 Recreational boats must carry one appropriately sized PFD for each person on board.

-The ADVANCE Officers are available to provide instruction on Water Safety to your school, Pre-K program, Church Program, or other special program.
-We offer Water Safety instruction for both adults and parents and our programs are free of charge.
+Our ADVANCE provide instruction on Water Safety to your school, Pre-K program, Church Program, or other special program.
+We offer Water Safety instruction for both adults and parents and our programs are free of charge throughout the Summer.